 How do you learn machine learning?
-A good way to start is to take an online course.
+A good way to begin is to take an online course.
 These courses started appearing towards the end of 2011, first from Stanford University, now from Coursera, Udacity, edX and other institutions.
 There are very many of them, including a few about machine learning.
-Here’s a list:

 Introduction to Artificial Intelligence by Sebastian Thrun and Peter Norvig.
 That was the first online class, and it contains two units on machine learning (units five and six).
 Both instructors work at Google.
 Sebastian Thrun is best known for building a self-driving car and Peter Norvig is a leading authority on AI, so they know what they are talking about.
 After the success of the class Sebastian Thrun quit Stanford to found Udacity, his online learning startup.